 Selected prescription drugs require step therapy.
-Step therapy is the protocol that requires a particular sequence of prescription drugs, other than the drug that Your provider recommends for your treatment before We provide coverage for the recommended prescription drug.
+Step therapy is the protocol that requires a particular sequence of prescription drugs, other than the drug that Your provider recommends for your treatment before We provide coverage for the recommended prescription drugs.
 The step therapy process encourages safe and cost-effective medication use.
 Under this process, a "step" approach is required to receive coverage for certain high-cost medications.
 Refer to the formulary for a complete list of medications requiring step therapy.
 This means that to receive coverage You may first need to try a proven, cost-effective medication before using a more costly medication.
 Treatment decisions are always between You and Your Prescribing Provider.
 Refer to the Formulary for a complete list of medications requiring step therapy.
-The following outpatient prescription drugs shall not be subject to any Step Therapy requirement: (1) FDA-approved medication for the treatment of Stage four (4) advanced metastatic cancer; and (3) FDA-approved medication for the prevention of HIV infection include pre-exposure, post exposure or other drugs approved by the FDA for the prevention of HIV infection.
+The following outpatient prescription drugs shall not be subject to any Step Therapy requirement: (1) FDA-approved medication for the treatment of substance use disorder; (2) FDA-approved medication for the treatment of Stage four (4) advanced metastatic cancer; and (3) FDA-approved medication for the prevention of HIV infection when prescribed and dispensed by a pharmacist.
+For purpose of this provision, medications for the prevention of HIV infection include pre-exposure, post-exposure or other drugs approved by the FDA for the prevention of HIV infection.